wp-plugins/tuis-thumb-finder/readme.txt

 == Functions available ==

-There are 4 funtions that can be accessed through this plugin.
+There are 5 funtions that can be accessed through this plugin.

-**1, tui_generaterandomimage()**
+**1. tui_findRandomBackgroundSTYLE()**

+	Returns a random image URL from the background images folder if one exists else the base image folder.

+**2, tui_findRandomThumbURL()**

 	Returns a random image URL from base image folder

-**2, tui_generateRandomBGStyle()**
+**3. tui_findRandomThumbIMG("Height","Width","Class","Title","Alt")**

-	Returns a random image URL from the background images folder if one exists else the base image folder.
+	Returns a random image IMG Tage from base image folder

-**3, tui_generateRandomImgTag('image height','image width','class description')**

-	Returns an IMG tag, containing the URL, height, width, alt, title and class.
-Alt and Title are the image name.

-**4, tui_GeneratePostThumb('thepostID','image height','image width','class description')**
+**4. tui_findPostThumbURL("thepostID")**

+	Returns a URL, having searched based on the postID

+**5. tui_findPostThumbIMG("thepostID","Height","Width","Class","Title","Alt")**

-	Returns an IMG tag, containing the URL, height, width, alt, title and class.
-Alt and Title are the image name, unless stored in the post meta data.
+	Returns an IMG tag, containing the URL, height, width, alt, title and class, having searched based on the postID

 == Support ==

-Support can be found on plugin homepage: http://www.alakhnor.com/post-thumb
+Support can be found on plugin homepage: http://www.stephenbaugh.com/blog/wordpress-plugins/find-thumb/

 You can also view project here: http://code.google.com/p/tui-find-thumb/

  * Additional documentation: http://code.google.com/p/tui-find-thumb/w/list